Ifeoluwakolopin/M25-Hacktoberfest/contributions/python_questions.md

 def mode(lst):
     #code to find the mode in the list
 ```
 The input is a list of numbers and the output is the number with the highest number of occurences (mode).
-If there are multiple modes, return any of them.
+If there are multiple modes, return the smallest one.
+The function should not involve any python module imports, or the ```max``` function.